rossrobino/ovr/.changeset/forty-mirrors-tickle.md

 remove!: Remove `Context.page`, `Context.head`, `Context.layouts`, and `Context.base`

 BREAKING CHANGES: ovr now expects the full page to be returned from each handler.
-TODO - return response from next to set layout?